vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

     <pre>nfs://<i>datastore_name</i>/<i>path_to_share_point</i>:<i>nfs_volume_store_label</i></pre>
 - You can specify the `volume-store` option multiple times, to create multiple volume stores for the VCH.

-    You can also specify the URL, UID, GID, and access protocol of a shared NFS mount point when you specify an NFS share point.
+- You can also specify the URL, UID, GID, and access protocol of a shared NFS mount point when you specify an NFS share point.
     <pre>--volume-store nfs://<i>datastore_address</i>/<i>path_to_share_point</i>?uid=1234&gid=5678&proto=tcp:<i>nfs_volume_store_label</i></pre>

-    If you do not specify a UID and GID, vSphere Integrated Containers Engine uses te `anon` UID and GID when creating and interacting with the volume store.
+- If you do not specify a UID and GID, vSphere Integrated Containers Engine uses the `anon` UID and GID when creating and interacting with the volume store.
 The `anon` UID and GID is 1000.

-    You cannot specify the root folder of an NFS server as a volume store.
+-  You cannot specify the root folder of an NFS server as a volume store.

 - If you only require one volume store, set the volume store label to `default`.
 If you set the volume store label to `default`, container developers do not need to specify the <code>--opt VolumeStore=<i>volume_store_label</i></code> option when they run `docker volume create`.